-This deposit is one of the main mechanisms by which the tissue lesion is produced, along with the inflammation and apoptosis (cell death) processes that come from the abnormal immune response.
+The final result is the creation and deposit of immune complexes in tissues of the body.
+The immune complex is the name given to the molecule resulting from the antigen-antibody union.
+Moreover, this deposit is one of the main mechanisms by which the tissue lesion is produced, along with the inflammation and apoptosis (cell death) processes that come from the abnormal immune response.

-Blood alterations (80%): the most common is chronic anemia.
+- Blood alterations (80%) like chronic anemia.

-Neurological manifestations: such as headaches, depression, anxiety, convulsions…
+- Neurological manifestations such as headaches, depression, anxiety, convulsions…

-Cardiac manifestations: the most common is pericarditis.
+- Cardiac manifestations are the most common is pericarditis.

-So, the most characteristic symptom of lupus is the appearance of ANA autoantibodies (antinuclear autoantibodies), found in 80-90% of patients.
+In conclusion, the most characteristic symptom of lupus is the appearance of ANA autoantibodies (antinuclear autoantibodies), found in 80-90% of patients.

 - These antibodies may not be present even if the person has lupus.
 ANA negative patients (10-20%) may present with Raynaud’s disease.